-On some occasions, the health protection team may extend self-isolation.
+On rare occasions, the HPT may extend self-isolation.

-Guidance on discontinuing IPC precautions in community health and care settings for COVID-19-positive service users can be found in the NIPCM community IPC COVID-19 pandemic appendix and from the local health protection team.
+Guidance on discontinuing IPC precautions in community health and care settings for COVID-19-positive service users can be found in the NIPCM Appendix 16 - Selection of Personal Protective Equipment (PPE) by health and care workers (HCWs) during the provision of care and from the local HPT.

 Measures for staff

-To reduce the spread of COVID-19, enable staff to follow measures in this guidance.
+To reduce the spread of SARS-CoV-2, staff should follow measures in this guidance.

-Plan ahead to prepare for extra demands on staffing needs due to outbreaks or staff absence from respiratory viruses.
+Plan ahead to prepare for extra demands on staffing needs due to outbreaks or staff absence.